Buffy Speak: "All we have to do is kill this final boss thingie, right?"

-The Chosen One: He's convinced that the player character is some reincarnated deity named Edel Blau.
+The Chosen One: He's convinced that Hiyoko is some reincarnated deity named Edel Blau.

 Cloudcuckoolander: Manages to make Oko San's pudding obsession come off as downright mundane in comparison.

 Do Not Call Me Paul: He flips out when Hiyoko attempts to call him by his real name Yoshio Akagi and claims that using "the forbidden name" will cause great evil to be unleashed.
 Hiyoko doesn't seem to take his claims very seriously, though, and in fact thinks his real name is very nice.
+In a drama CD Sakuya uses his name and Anghel flaps around on the ground crying out.
 It can be seen in Holiday Star that he doesn't mind his mom using that name, though.

 Dynamic Entry: His entries tend to be accompanied with the shattering of glass windows.
 Lampshaded by the heroine.